chromatic-solfege/chromatic-solfege.github.io/readme.md

       patterns with the Chromatic-Solfege.

 - The source code of the [An Introduction to Chromatic-Solfege](an-introduction-to-chromatic-solfege/).
-The paper itself is written by Chromadoc.
+The description itself is written by [Chromadoc](./chromadoc/).